gtxaspec/wz_flash-helper/docs/README_build.md

 Compiled kernels and releases will be saved at `output/` directory.

-On the first time you build a kernel/release, it might take a long time to download necessary toolchains before the compiling, after that it takes only about a minute.
+On the first time you build a kernel/release, it might take a long time to download necessary toolchains before the compiling, after that it takes only about a couple of minutes.